 Most families have health insurance plans that provide coverage for students while they are in college; however, some plans do not cover students after the age of nineteen or while they are under the care of physicians located outside of the home community.
 Consequently, in-college medical bills not covered by family insurance plans can impose a financial hardship.
 For students seeking supplementary health insurance that will address medical costs while at college, Lakeland College offers coverage on an optional basis.
-Students who want more information on optional health insurance plans are encouraged to contact the Office of the Dean of Students.
+Students who want more information on optional health insurance plans are encouraged to contact the Vice President for Student Development.

 It is mandatory for all international students to register and pay for health insurance for the entire period of their stay in the United States as Lakeland College students.
 Enrollment in this plan begins September 1 and runs through August 31 of the following year.
 The policy must be renewed each year.
-Upon graduation or withdrawal from the College, a student may request a refund, through the Business Office, of partial year costs.
-For additional information, students should contact the Office of the Dean of Students.
+Upon graduation or withdrawal from the college, a student may request a refund, through the Business Office, of partial year costs.
+For additional information, students should contact the Vice President for Student Development.